SamanthaF901/ELK-Project1-/README.md

 elk-playbook.yml
 https://drive.google.com/file/d/1sK9uKU83MXLaNI5KuaqgoR_ftZ29wPDV/view?usp=sharing

-This Document contains the following details:
+This document contains the following details:

- -Description of the Topology
+- Description of the Topologu
- -Access Policies
+- Access Policies
- -ELK Configuration
+- ELK Configuration
   - Beats in Use
   - Machines Being Monitored
- -How to use the Ansible Build
+- How to Use the Ansible Build

 ### Description of the Topology